MicrosoftDocs/azure-docs/articles/synapse-analytics/overview-synapse-analytics-faq.md

 They are not intended to define benefits or value prop; that would be in marketing content.
 --->

-# AzureFAQ
+# FAQ
 <!---Required:
 For the H1 - that's the primary heading at the top of the article - use the format "What is <service>?"
 You can also use this in the TOC if your service name doesn’t cause the phrase to wrap.
 --->

+## Ressources
+### Q: What is a good use case for Spark in Synapse

+A: Our first goal is to provide a great Data Engineering experience for transforming data over the lake in batch or stream.
+Its tight and simple integration to our data orchestration makes the operationalization of your development work straightforward.

+Another use case for Spark is for a Data Scientist to:
+- extract a feature
+- explore data
+- train a model

+### Q: What is a good use case for SQL Analytics On-Demand in Synapse

+A: SQL On-Demand is a great tool for exploring the data with T-SQL.
+It is also a great tool for running Business Intelligence at a low cost if data is accessed infrequently.

-## Security
+## Security and Access
 ### Q: What is the primary way to authenticate and give access to users

-A: End to end single sign-on experience is very important in Azure Synapse.
+A: End to end single sign-on experience is very important in Azure Synapse Analytics.
 Therefore, managing and passing through the identity through a full AAD integration is a must.

 ### Q: How do I get access to files and folders in the ADLSg2?

 A: Access to files and folders is currently managed through ADLSg2.
 An interface in the Synapse Studio will be soon available.
 Formore information, visit the page [here](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-access-control).

-Q: Can I use third party business intelligence tools with Lake Formation?
+### Q: Can I use third party business intelligence tools to access Azure Synapse Analytics?

-A: Yes, you can use your third-party business applications, like Tableau and Looker, to connect to your AWS data sources through services like Athena or Redshift.
-Access to data is managed by the underlying Data Catalog, so regardless of which application you use, you are assured that access to your data is governed and controlled.
+A: Yes, you can use your third-party business applications, like Tableau and Power BI, to connect to SQL Analytics pool and SQL Analytics On-Demand.
+Spark supports IntelliJ.

-Q: Does Lake Formation provide APIs or a CLI?
+### Q: Does Azure Synapse Analytics provide APIs?

-A: Yes, Lake Formation provides APIs and a CLI to integrate Lake Formation functionality into your custom applications.
-Java and C++ SDKs are also available to enable you to integrate your own data engines with Lake Formation.
-Introductory paragraph.
+A: Yes, we provide an SDK to programatically interact to Azure Synapse Analytics.
+More information is available [here] on which operations are supported by Synapse.

 <!---Required:
 The introductory paragraph helps customers quickly determine whether an article is relevant.
 Describe in customer-friendly terms what the service is and does, and why the customer should care.
 Keep it short for the intro.